Structs Instead of Classes

 Ashok Kumar Mariyala has 16 leaves remaining

-This program cannot be run on the playground as it has a custom package.
-If you run this program in your local by issuing the above command (go run main.go).
+This program cannot be run on the playground as it has a custom package if you run this program in your local by issuing the above command (go run main.go).

 New() function instead of constructors

-The program we wrote above looks alright but there is a subtle issue in it.
+The program we wrote above looks alright, but there is a subtle issue in it.

 Let’s see what happens when we define the employee struct with zero values.
-Replace the contents of main.go
+Replace the contents of main.go with the following code,

 package main